nymlab/vectis/README.md

 1. _DAO Chain_: Admin updates Govec contract admin as DAO (for future upgrades)
 1. _DAO Chain_: Admin unstakes and burn its govec (exits system)

-After upload and deploy contracts it will check the contract have the right checksum and the contracts have DAO as admin.
+After upload and deploy contracts it will check the contracts have the right checksum and the contracts have DAO as admin.

 #### Native Local Node